Standard code tests

 The final step in configuring an assessment is to set up the inputs and outputs.
 There are some important details to understand.

 The first set of empty input/output fields is provided.
 You should choose between supplying your inputs as arguments or as

 stdin data.
 These are explained in more detail below.

 You should be aware of case sensitivity and whitespace characters as explained above.
-Generally speaking, using the ‘ignore whitespace’ setting is a good idea unless you need to be exact in this respect.
+Generally speaking, using the ‘ignore whitespace’ setting is a good idea unless you do need to be exact in this respect.

 If you only have one input/output pair then the student could write code that simply outputs the expected output without writing any real logic.
 To protect against this you can create multiple input/output test cases that are run through sequentially.